robertogallea/tdd-ws/README.md

 - (x) it can convert amounts between arbitrary currencies
 - (x) it validates currency conversion requests data
-- if a conversion for a not existing currency is requested, an error message with 404 status is returned
+- (x) if a conversion for a not existing currency is requested, an error message with 404 status is returned
 - if a conversion for a not existing currency is requested, an email is sent to the admin
 - it blocks requests in A.M. hours
 - (x) it can convert between two currencies using db